Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/generateddocs/logging.bicep.md

 parLogAnalyticsWorkspaceLocation | No       | Log Analytics region name - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings.
 Default: resourceGroup().location parLogAnalyticsWorkspaceSkuName | No       | Log Analytics Workspace sku name.
 Default: PerGB2018 parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.
 Default: 365 parLogAnalyticsWorkspaceSolutions | No       | Solutions that will be added to the Log Analytics Workspace.
-Default: [AgentHealthAssessment, AntiMalware, AzureActivity, ChangeTracking, Security, SecurityInsights, ServiceMap, SQLAssessment, Updates, VMInsights] parAutomationAccountName | No       | Automation account name. - Default: alz-automation-account parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings.
+Default: [AgentHealthAssessment, AntiMalware, ChangeTracking, Security, SecurityInsights, ServiceMap, SQLAssessment, Updates, VMInsights] parAutomationAccountName | No       | Automation account name. - Default: alz-automation-account parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings.
 Default: resourceGroup().location parTags        | No       | Tags you would like to be applied to all resources in this module.
 Default: Empty Object